We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 What is CRM?

-CRM, or Customer Relationship Management, is a business strategy designed to improve a business’s ability to generate leads, keep prospects engaged, build strong relationships with external contacts, improve the customer experience and close deals.
+CRM, or Customer Relationship Management, is a business strategy designed to help a business generate leads, streamline business operations, build strong relationships, improve the customer experience and close more deals.

 When should you use CRM?